Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors: Introduction

 In this paper, AER with one-hot labels is studied and the classification-based task definition revisited.
-Instead of removing the uncertainty in labels with majority voting, we propose to model such uncertainty with a novel Bayesian training loss based on utterance-specific Dirichlet prior distributions.
-In this approach, the one-hot labels of each utterance are considered as categorical distributions sampled from an utterance-specific Dirichlet prior distribution.
-A separate prior distribution is estimated for each utterance, which is achieved by an improved Dirichlet prior network (DPN) \cite{malinin2018predictive}.
+Instead of removing the uncertainty in labels with majority voting, we propose modelling such uncertainty with a novel Bayesian training loss based on utterance-specific Dirichlet prior distributions.
+In this approach, the one-hot labels provided by different annotators of each utterance are considered as categorical distributions sampled from an utterance-specific Dirichlet prior distribution.
+A separate prior distribution is estimated for each utterance, which is achieved by an improved Dirichlet prior network (DPN)~\cite{malinin2018predictive}.
+The DPN is trained by minimising the negative log likelihood of sampling the original one-hot labels from their relevant utterance-specific Dirichlet priors.
 Alternatively, from a frequentist perspective, ``soft'' labels can be obtained by averaging the categorical distributions relevant to the one-hot labels which can be viewed as maximum likelihood estimate (MLE) of the label for each utterance.
 An AER model can be trained by minimising the Kullback-Leibler (KL) divergence between the soft labels and its output distributions.
 The DPN and KL divergence training losses can be combined by simple linear interpolation.